HarryHills3588/harry_hills_portfolio/README.md

 ---
 ## TODOs
-[] add peer leadership award for my internship in the resume seciton
+[] add peer leadership award for my internship in the resume section